image description

 COMPARE RATES, FEES, AND OTHER DETAILS

-It is worthwhile to review common rates, fees, and basic details when choosing a business loan.
-Below you’ll find a rough guide to give you an idea of what you can expect when researching the different loans available.
+It is worthwhile to review common rates, fees, and basic details when choosing a business loan or funding facility.
+Below you’ll find a rough guide to give you an idea of what you can expect when researching the different options available.

-These are approximates and do not represent any particular lender.
-Some borrowers can avail of preferential rates due to having other products through the lender, such as life insurance or other insurance policies.
+These are approximates and do not represent any particular finance providers.
+Some customers can avail of preferential rates due to having other products through the lender, such as life insurance or other insurance policies.

-Different types of lenders have differing terms, which can also differ between their own competitors.
+Different types of finance providers have differing terms, which can also differ between their own competitors.

 TERM LOAN DETAILS